-Ref Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria 2.1 Develop a Workload Allocation Model for all non-clinical Academic and Research Staff impacting on sense of belonging and mental health of staff, particularly line managers.
+PRI IORITY 2 - AD DRESSING THE GE NDERED IMPACT OF WORKLOAD Ref Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria Develop a Workload Allocation Model for all non-clinical Academic and Research Staff impacting on sense of belonging and mental health of staff, particularly line managers.
 May also be responsible for increases in bullying and harassment and sense of lack of support from managers.
-2.1.1 Development of a Workload Allocation Working Group Chaired by a senior academic colleague to work in consultation with staff to develop a SMART Academic Workload Allocation Model (WAM).
+Working Group Chaired by a senior academic colleague to work in consultation with staff to develop a SMART Academic Workload Allocation Model (WAM).
 We are currently consulting all faculty to determine an approach that will allow more robust monitoring of workload.
 This will help us to get a more accurate understanding of workload distribution in relation to gender and other protected characteristics.
 This system will help colleagues to develop cases for promotion as it will better record the diverse tasks that women are more likely to undertake.
-A Workload Allocation Model will demonstrate the distribution of tasks across the academic workforce and will be used by the school to ensure fair distribution of additional task and scrutinise how these impact on promotion and salary supplements. and adopted by BSMS.
+A Workload Allocation Model will demonstrate the distribution of tasks across the academic workforce and will be used by the school to ensure fair distribution of additional task and scrutinise how these impact on promotion and salary supplements.
+BSMS.
 To be piloted in the 2024/25 academic year.
-2023 - 2025 Working Group Barriers include difficulty in monitoring workload - target to increase career progression awareness and manage workload allocation.
-Adopting a formal WAM for academic staff may increase perceived gulf between AR an PST.
-GOLD.AP2.2 is one way o minimising this risk.
-2.2 2022 shows dissatisfaction amongst PST around lack of career development or training opportunities groups with PST to understand concerns and issues Feedback from Focus Groups and staff survey PST questions.
-Target for agreement about career development opportunities amongst PST: By 2024/25: 45% 2023- 2024 Secretary / Operations Manager The systematic barriers to PS - career progression result in different perceptions of how much PST are valued by the department.
+2023 - 2025 Working Group Barriers include difficulty in monitoring workload - target is to increase career progression awareness and manage workload allocation.
+Adopting a formal WAM for academic staff may increase perceived gulf between AR and PST.
+GOLD.AP2.2 is one way of minimising this risk.
+2.2 time within PST workload for staff shows dissatisfaction amongst PST around lack of career development or training opportunities 2.2.1 Commission external facilitators to run focus groups with PST to understand concerns and issues Feedback from Focus Groups and staff survey PST questions.
+Target for agreement about career development 2023- 2024 Medical School Secretary / Operations Manager The systematic barriers to PST career progression result in different perceptions of how much PST are valued by the department.
 84% of PST staff are female and therefore this action will directly benefit female staff.
-Ringfencing time for development will be challenging and require buy-i from all line managers to put the development needs of sta ahead of pressing workloads.
+Ringfencing time for development will be lef Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria and caring responsibilities opportunities amongst PST: By 2024/25: 45% By 2025/26: 50% By 2026/27: 55% By 2027/28: 60% challenging and require buy-in from all line managers to put the development needs of stat ahead of pressing workloads.
+2.2.2 Design and delivery of model of ringfenced PST development time 2024- 2025 Medical School Secretary 2.2.3 Delivery of training to staff and line managers to implement and maintain new model As part of expansion to line manager training before the start of the 2024/25 academic year 2024- 2025 Line Managers/ Heads of depts 3 Manager skills with emphasis on the development data suggests a drop in appraisals completed and a lack of support from line 2.3.1 Mental health training for line managers, review and reinforce the eight-person maximum of line reports per manager, promote UoS Line Management training resources.
+92% of PST line managers are female and therefore this will positively impact female staff.
+BSMS Staff Survey Target by 2027/28: 80% of all staff reporting that 'BSMS cares about my wellbeing at work' including 2024 Medical School Secretary Line Manager training may resolve a number of key issues (including bullying and harassment) and help to reinforce all actions made here